MartinGraebe/sleepyfeed/README.md

-React App to display an Instagram feed as a slideshow e.g. to be captured by OBS and displayed on a stream
+// Defunct for now as Instagram changed their API React App to display an Instagram feed as a slideshow e.g. to be captured by OBS and displayed on a stream

 Needs an instagram access token and the correlating user id to work